a3f/libpid/README.md

 Works for Windows and POSIX (Linux, macOS, probably more).

+## Install

+If Perl is available, you can install library, Perl wrapper and their dependencies by running

+    cpan Alien::libpid
+    cp -R $(perl -MAlien::libpid -e 'print Alien::libpid->dist_dir,"/share"') /usr/local/

+Afterwards you can use `pkg-config --libs libpid` and `pkg-config --cflags libpid` in your build script.

+### Manual install

+    git clone https://github.com/a3f/libpid.git && cd libpid
+    mkdir build && cd build
+    cmake ..
+    make install

-### But what use is a portably obtained pid, you might ask?
+## But what use is a portably obtained pid, you might ask?
 * You can print it!
 * You can compare for equality
 * You can use it in cross platform code (e.g. both [lade] and [libvas] use libpid)